tyronyiu/Uni/MGT370/Written_Report.md

 should thus have a longer product life-span).
 Now, that sales are dropping and prices are rising, Apple needs an alternative strategy, especially when considering that the iPhone is their main product.
-Apple could simply *innovate* or push another product in their long list or introduce new products to other markets.
+Apple could simply *innovate* or push another product in their long list of products or introduce new products to other markets.
 And they did in fact do so, having entered the loud-speaker market or the headphone market. (in which they have been very successful so far, considering their *Airpods* wireless earphones) It has also long be rumored for apple to be working on an electric car, smart-glasses and other products for blue ocean markets.
 But those actions taken are not the change Apple has been driving so carefully and deliberately over the years.

 Introducing the change Apple is driving to further grow their business, *becoming a service provider*.
 They have a very competitive and coherent ecosystem, all their products and services work and integrate seamlessly and effortlessly.
 Thus, leveraging their most valuable and widespread, market overlapping, asset, the ecosystem in their customer base.
 Apple has been building their software service portfolio since a long time.
 Let it be *iTunes* which has been one of the earliest, most influential and one of the longest successfully running music and TV content providing service.
 With the release of the second iPhone around 2009, *the App store* debuted, which can even be classified as a monopoly.
 Then came *iCloud*, a personal data storage and content delivery network architecture built by apple with extreme security and